Help us improve

 From thinking-frameworks-skills

-Evaluates claims by triangulating sources, rating evidence quality (primary/secondary/tertiary), assessing source credibility, and reaching confidence-rated conclusions.
-For fact-checking, due diligence, and verifying conflicting evidence.
+Evaluates claims by triangulating sources, rating evidence quality, and reaching confidence-rated conclusions.
+Use for fact-checking, due diligence, or resolving conflicting evidence.

 1. [Workflow](#workflow)